lilyhe123/lilyhe123.github.io/content/posts/create-a-tech-blog-on-Github-pages.md

 And they’re not as limited as they once were.
 Thanks to JAMstack (JavaScript, APIs, Markup) architecture, you can still build rich, dynamic experiences by adding interactivity via client-side JavaScript and third-party APIs.
 For example, to add search function, pre-generate a search index and use client-side JS to filter it.
 To add comment section, use services like Disqus or Hyvor Talk.
 Many SSG themes come with built-in support for these features, saving you time and effort.

 I’ll probably cover JAMstack more in a future post—it’s a powerful model for modern web development.

+## Takeaway
+Having a solid grasp of the fundamentals and what's happening "under the hood" equips you with the confidence and understanding necessary to tackle and fix issues when they occur.
+This still resonates in AI age.
+With AI-powered tools and automation, it’s tempting to rely entirely on abstractions — letting the tool do the thinking while you follow along.
+But when something breaks or behaves unpredictably (and it will), you’re left in the dark unless you actually understand the system beneath the surface.